Don’t miss the “Writing Of” and Reading Sample below!

 “A well-written fantasy with dragons and riders, kings and nobles, and enough action, humor and pathos to craft an enjoyable read.
 The story works well, with steady, easy world-building that has the reader learning along with our young hero and his companions and ends on a positive promise for the future.”
 Amazon reviewer

 “Croft may have begun his life as an orphan but he’ll end up playing a major role in the destiny of the kingdom of Spiredale.
-Whether it’s taking on dangerous wild animals or other dragon bonds going completely awry, this complete story bundle delivers an endless series of adventure, tears, and laughter the whole way through.
+This complete story bundle delivers an endless series of adventure, tears, and laughter the whole way through.
 Highly recommended.”
+Amazon reviewer